yodit93/My-portfolio/README.md

 # 📖 My-Portfolio: <a name="about-project"></a>

 > My-portfolio project is created using HTML and CSS.
-Here on the project, I prepared portfolio for mobile users including the contact section using Figma Portfolio Template 1.
+Here on the project, I prepared portfolio for both mobile and desktop users by relying on Figma Portfolio Template 1.
+Specifically on this project I have created the desktop version.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>